-There are 3 abstractions in the catchment and one of them has been designated as 'at risk' due to the high ratio of abstraction to river flow/lake inflow.
-It is possible that this abstraction may be decreasing the available dilution capacity downstream.
-However, it is unlikely that this is affecting shellfish water quality in this shellfish area.
+There are 3 abstractions in the catchment.
+One of these abstractions, the Rodeen, has been designated as 'at risk' due to the high ratio of the abstraction to corresponding river flow.
+However, it is located within a water body which is at 'good' WFD status which means the abstraction is unlikely to be affecting its surrounding water environment.
+It is therefore unlikely that this abstraction is affecting shellfish water quality in this shellfish area.